 * The UK does not manufacture fox based urine.

-* Hunts fail to produce evidence of where they are importing fox urine from or any scents, which once again questions if any of their scent claims are true.
+* Hunts fail to produce evidence of where they are importing fox urine from or any scents, which once again confirms their Trail Hunting lies.

-* Considering there are over 250 hunts in the UK all hunting approx twice a week, thousands of gallons of fox urine would be needed, which dismisses their fake claims that they use fox urine or even lay a trail at all.
+* Considering there are over 250 hunts in the UK all hunting upto three times a week, thousands of gallons of fox urine would be needed, which dismisses their fake claims that they lay a trail.

 * Some have now changed their lie to say they now follow a (non-fox) animal based scent.
 If so, why are their hounds still chasing foxes.